14 Foods You Had No Idea Could Give You Food Poisoning

 A few years ago, a massive cantaloupe recall traced the problem to water contaminated with listeria in the packing house.
 The trouble with melons—as well as other fruit with a tough peel—is that, because you don’t eat it, you may be a tad lackadaisical about cleaning it.
 But once you’re slicing through it, your knife can pick up any pathogens and pass them onto the edible portions.

 How to avoid food poisoning: “Don’t just rinse your cantaloupe, scrub it down and wipe it dry before you cut it open,” says Dr. Diez-Gonzalez.
 And after you slice it up, store the melon in the fridge and plan to polish it off within three days (or toss the rest).
 For more food safety strategies, download the Foodkeeper app created by the USDA, Cornell University, and The Food Marketing Institute.
-Follow these 8 rules this summer to avoid nasty food poisoning.
+Make sure you follow these rules this summer to avoid nasty food poisoning.

 It may be tempting to stop by a roadside stand to try the fresh cider—especially if you’re with kids who are “soooo thirsty”—but proceed with caution.
 When apples (and other fruits) are pressed, any bacteria on the outer surface can get into the juice.